kd2org/picodav/README.md

 Note that by default, write access is disabled for security purposes.
 See below to enable write access.

-### Other web servers than Apache

-This is designed to work best with Apache web servers.
-If you are using another web server, you'll have to adapt the rules described in `.htaccess` to your own server.

 ### Configuration

 PicoDAV accepts a configuration file named `.picodav.ini`.